Title/Position: Director, Centre on Governance

 Research Interests: Feminist organizing at the local level in neo-liberal times; Analysis of the Local Immigration partnerships (LIPs); Global and local strategies for creating safe and inclusive cities for women and girls; Francophone Immigration in Ontario; Economic Development and Social Inclusion in Ottawa

-Caroline Andrew, John Biles, Myer Siemiatycki and Erin Tolley (2008) Electing a Diverse Canada: The Representation of Immigrants, Minorities and Women.
+Andrew, C., Biles, J., Siemiatycki, M. & Tolley, E. (2008).
+Electing a Diverse Canada: The Representation of Immigrants, Minorities and Women.
 Vancouver: UBC Press.